Pythagoras numbers of orders in biquadratic fields: Pythagoras number is at least 5 (up to seven exceptions)

 \subsection{Fields containing \texorpdfstring{$\sqrt2$, $\sqrt3$ or $\sqrt5$}{root of 2, 3 or 5}}

 Finally, we shall handle the fields with $m=2,3,5$.
-Here we find the result quite surprising; the Pythagoras number of $\O_{\Q(\sqrt{m})}$ is only $3$, but it still turns out that with a few exceptions, the Pythagoras number of $\O_K$ where $K$ contains $\Q(\sqrt{m})$ is at least five.
+Here we find the result quite surprising; the Pythagoras number of $\O_{\Q(\!\sqrt{m})}$ is only three, but it still turns out that save a few exceptions, the Pythagoras number of $\O_K$ where $K$ contains $\Q(\!\sqrt{m})$ is at least five.
 This is in contrast with the situation in $\Z$: $\P(\Z)=4$, while in orders of quadratic extensions of $\Z$ the Pythagoras number grows only by (at most) one.
-Let us also remark that for $m=5$, the Pythagoras number is actually \emph{at most} five, and for $m=2,3$ we conjecture the same -- see Theorem \ref{th:mainSqrt5} and Conjecture \ref{co:conjecture}.
+Let us also remark that for $m=5$, the Pythagoras number is actually \emph{at most} five, and for $m=2$ we conjecture the same, while for $m=3$ it seems that usually $\P(\O_K)=6$ -- see Theorem \ref{th:mainSqrt5} and Conjecture \ref{co:conjecture}.

-The proofs in this subsection are rather straightforward (although some tricks like using Lemmata \ref{le:KTZ} and \ref{le:quarterSquares} are required) and not even very lengthy; only guessing the appropriate choice of $\alpha$ would be difficult.
+The proofs in this subsection are reasonably straightforward (although some tricks like using Lemmata \ref{le:KTZ} and \ref{le:quarterSquares} are required) and not even very lengthy; only guessing the appropriate choice of $\alpha$ would be difficult.
 We used data from our computer programs (see Subsection \ref{ss:algorithms}) to observe which choice might be the right one.
-In the case of $K = \BQ5{s}$ with $s \not\equiv 1 \pmod4$, we were unable to find such a suitable $\alpha$;\notabene{If such a choice exists at all, it is \emph{much} less obvious than those which are scattered throughout this subsection.} therefore we had to use stronger tools -- the proof of this case is given in Subsection \ref{ss:strongAsymptotics}.
+In the case of $K = \BQ5{s}$ with $s \not\equiv 1 \pmod4$, we were unable to find such a suitable $\alpha$;\notabene{If such a choice exists at all, it is \emph{much} less obvious than those which are scattered throughout this subsection.} therefore we had to develop stronger tools -- the proof of this case is given in Subsection \ref{ss:strongAsymptotics}.

 \begin{proposition} Let $K=\BQ{5}{s}$ for $s \equiv 1 \pmod{4}$.
 Then $\P(\O_K)\geq 5$.

 In particular, the following element has length $5$:

 \end{proposition} \begin{proof} Let us suppose that